The Foreigner (2017 film): Potential sequel

-In January 2016, The New Yorker quoted Jackie Chan in-conversation with then-STX chairman Adam Fogelson as having suggested that a female character in The Foreigner who had been killed off in the script had been kept alive so-as to “save her for No. 2[.]
-Now the I.R.A. goes after her—and that’s the story.”
-On said meeting with Chan and the concept of The Foreigner No. 2 sequel film discussed, Fogelson then remarked, “A few years ago, thinking about the sequel that way would be characterized as a lazy, greedy bastardization of the creative process.
-If you said that now, you’d be telling the entire world that they’re wrong.
+In January 2016, The New Yorker quoted Jackie Chan in conversation with then-STX chairman Adam Fogelson as having suggested that a female character in The Foreigner who had been killed off in the script had been kept alive so-as to "save her for No. 2.
+Now the IRA goes after her—and that's the story."
+On said meeting with Chan and the concept of The Foreigner No. 2 sequel, Fogelson then remarked, “A few years ago, thinking about the sequel that way would be characterized as a lazy, greedy bastardization of the creative process.
+If you said that now, you'd be telling the entire world that they're wrong.
 Sequels have become a duty—a form of storytelling that, thanks to great television, audiences have grown accustomed to.
-You can aspire to create six two-hour movies that develop your concept across multiple resolutions—which makes movies easier to sell, and creates a more predictable business model.
-Half the films we’ll say yes to will have sequelable potential.”
+You can aspire to create six two-hour movies that develop your concept across multiple resolutions—which makes movies easier to sell and creates a more predictable business model.
+Half the films we'll say yes to will have sequelable potential."